brandenbbb/uwhd/README.md

 APRIL 19: xbox 360 USB gamepad controls now working if USE_GAMEPAD enabled.
 FPS style controls.
 Just need to customize further!

+also...be sure to build as release as the framerate performance drastically increases

 APRIL 14: added switch in ofApp.h - simply comment / uncomment to enable which mode you want to use:
 USE_KINECT - if both this and USE_TWO_KINECTS are commented out, it will disable all Kinect stuff for debugging purposes